AtomicSmash/remote-wp-backups/README.md

 1. Add new 'wp-backup'
 1. Switch to new user
-1. Clone this project
+1. Clone this project to the home directory of 'wp-backup'
-1. Make a backups folder (we recommend the home directory of the 'wp-backup' user)
+1. Make a 'backups' folder, also in the home directory of the 'wp-backup' user

 All this can be achieved by running these commands: